Choosing a name

 - Register any trademark

 It is often more difficult to find a good domain name which is available than it is to find an enterprise name which is available.
-Once you have found one or more domain names you want to use, you should therefore register them immediately so that you can prevent other people from using them.
+Once you have found one or more domain names you want to use, you should therefore register it/them immediately in order to prevent other people from using them.
+Some enterprises follow the announcements from the Brønnøysund Register Centre looking for recently registered businesses.
+If the business has not secured a domain name connected to the business name, these enterprises might register the domain and demand payment in return for releasing the domain.

 It is possible to use a different name for your business than your official enterprise name.
-You could for example use this name on signs, as a logo or a domain name, etc. For example, the enterprise Per Holm could register Grillbua as the name of its business.
-However, the official enterprise name of Per Holm must still be stated on all business documents such as letters, websites and invoices.
+You could for example use this name on signs, as a logo or a domain name, etc. For example, the sole proprietorship Per Holm could register Grillbua as the name of its business.
+However, the official enterprise name of Per Holm must still be included on all business documents such as letters, websites and invoices.

 At navnesok.no, you can find out whether the name you are considering using is available as a domain name, enterprise name and trademark.